10 Things You Can do on Linux but not on Windows

 Just like I did with my Archcraft system to tweak a couple of icons on the top bar.

 Maybe with Windows XP, and a couple of versions, we were able to change the entire theme/look of the taskbar.
-But, Windows user never had total control of their look.
+But, Windows never gives users total control of to tweak the look.

-Yes, you might need certain technical expertise to get what you want.
-But, you can, if you choose to.
+Yes, you might need certain technical expertise to get what you want on Linux.
+But, it makes a massive difference.

 To give you a head start, when using KDE Plasma as your desktop, you can follow our guide to customize it better: